casper-network/condor-info/README.md

 ## Your Journey

-If you have any questions, comments or concerns then **your first point of call** should be reviewing the discussion threads.
+If you have any questions, comments or concerns then **your first point of call** should be reviewing the [discussion forum](https://github.com/casper-network/condor-info/discussions).
 If you do not see a relevant discussion then proceed to review the Wiki, FAQs, Issues, Articles ...etc.
 If you still do not find the information that you are seeking then **OPEN A DISCUSSION THREAD**.

 ## Discussions